renatomarinho/laravel-page-speed/README.md

 ];
 ```

-By default this field comes configured with some options, so feel free to configure according to your needs...
+By default this field comes configured with some options, so feel free to configure it according to your needs...

 > *Notice*: This package skip automatically 'binary' and 'streamed' responses.
 See [File Downloads][link-file-download].